HoagieClub/.github/profile/README.md

 ## 🥖 **About Us**

-We are a dedicated team of passionate student developers aspiring to build the most impactful applications for the Princeton University community.
-With cohesive product designs and a clear brand direction, we strive to create a premier experience for students.
+We are a dedicated team of passionate student developers, designers, and product managers aspiring to build the most impactful applications for Princeton students.
+With cohesive product designs and a clear brand direction, we strive to create a premier digital experience for the Princeton community.

 Our ideals are built upon the following pillars: